Current tobacco tax rates

 There is no fee for a distributor or wholesale license in Oregon.
 We usually process applications within four to six weeks.
 We'll mail your license to your business, and you must display it publicly.

 Distributors are required to post security in the form of a surety bond to ensure compliance with the tobacco tax laws.
 The department will contact you to determine the bond amount and provide additional information on how to obtain the surety bond during the review process after an application has been submitted.

 If you buy untaxed tobacco products then you are responsible for paying the tax, whether you are a business or have purchased the tobacco products for personal use.

-You must keep receipts and invoices for tobacco products for 5 years, or until the products are sold, whichever is longer.
+You must keep receipts and invoices for tobacco products for five years, or until the products are sold, whichever is longer.
 Receipts and invoices must be available for inspection by us.
-Read more about the
+Read more about the inspection process

 We'll charge a penalty of 5 percent of the amount due for any failure to file a report or return or failure to pay the tax by the due date.
 If the amount due isn't paid within 30 days, we'll charge an additional 20 percent penalty.
 Interest is added to any unpaid amount, calculated from the time the tax becomes due.
 Interest will be at the rate established under Oregon law.
 Additionally, you may be subject to a civil penalty of up to $1,000 per violation of state other tobacco products tax laws.

 You will owe tax to the state if you purchase untaxed tobacco from the internet or other sources.